What is SpiritFire all about?

-SpiritFire is a ritual event that focuses on four all-night fire circles from late in the night until dawn.
+SpiritFire is an intensive retreat weekend that focuses on four all-night fire circle rituals from late in the night until dawn.
 The fire circles are designed to create a transformational experience welcoming to all artistic and spiritual traditions.
 These circles call us to offer spontaneous music, motion, chants, poetry, and acts of service (or Seva) together under the stars, and the ritual is enacted to celebrate and commune with each other, nature, spirit — whatever is sacred to you in your life.
 We strive to co-create a gathering with workshops, rituals, jams, and artistic projects in which we deepen our experience with each other during the day and at the fire — but we also gain insights and tools that, after returning home from SpiritFire, inspire each of us to interact with our environment, local communities, and personal relationships with more awareness, integrity, and strength.
 You can explore more about the specifics of this ritual tradition via the Resources page of this site.

 Is SpiritFire a pagan festival?